|Degrees:||B.A. Hons. (Carleton), M.A. (York), Ph.D. (Exeter)|

 My work crosses cultural history and the history of scientific and technological institutions with military history, using military sources to gain an understanding of the multiple uses to which societies envision new technology can be put.
 I also draw on and contribute to the histories of newspapers and journalism; medicine and ethnography; geography and exploration; and politics and international policy.

-I am also a Research Associate with Carleton University’s Disability Research Group, where I am investigating Canadian contributions to the founding of Disabled Peoples’ International and working on a project to improve online accessibility.
+I am a Research Associate with Carleton University’s Disability Research Group, where I direct a SSHRC-funded joint seminar series with Liverpool Hope University (UK) titled Disability Futurity: Interdisciplinary Anticipations of a Non-normative Tomorrow.
+I also investigate Canadian contributions to the founding of Disabled Peoples’ International, develop the group’s international connections, and head a project to improve online accessibility.

-I have taught history in the UK at the University of Exeter and Bristol University.
+I have taught history in the UK at the Universities of Exeter and Bristol.

 Honours and Awards: